acdh-oeaw/VELD_registry/README.md

     - valid: True
     - metadata:
       - description: Overlapping entities are removed, index offsets corrected, and duplicates removed.
 Also texts without any entities are removed too, since it's not known if they don't contain any entities (which often is not true; quite a few of them contain entities) or if the annotators simply didn't go through them (which is more likely, hence they were removed).
 In the original uncleaned data, some entity types are suffixed with numbers (e.g. `PER-1337`).
 These were used for identifying entities in a project context, but are probably of less use for NER NLP training.
 This dataset keeps the identifiers.
-      - topic: NLP, Named entity recognition
+      - topic: NLP, Named Entity Recognition
       - file_type: json
       - content: gold data, NER gold data, NLP gold data
   - [data_cleaned_simplified/veld.yaml](https://github.com/veldhub/veld_data__apis_oebl__ner_gold/blob/main/data_cleaned_simplified/veld.yaml)
     - valid: True
     - metadata:
       - description: Same as the cleaned data, but with simplified entities (e.g. `PER` instead of `PER-1337`).
 Probably it's best to use this data set for NER training.
-      - topic: NLP, Named entity recognition
+      - topic: NLP, Named Entity Recognition
       - file_type: json
       - content: gold data, NER gold data, NLP gold data
   - [data_uncleaned/veld.yaml](https://github.com/veldhub/veld_data__apis_oebl__ner_gold/blob/main/data_uncleaned/veld.yaml)
     - valid: True
     - metadata:
       - description: The original, but united, data coming from APIS / ÖBL.
-      - topic: NLP, Named entity recognition
+      - topic: NLP, Named Entity Recognition
       - file_type: json
       - content: gold data, NER gold data, NLP gold data
 - https://github.com/veldhub/veld_data__apis_spacy_ner_models